f4exb/sdrangel/plugins/channel/demoddsd/readme.md

 This plugin uses the [DSDcc](https://github.com/f4exb/dsdcc) library that has been rewritten from the original [DSD](https://github.com/szechyjs/dsd) program to decode several digital speech formats.
 At present it covers the following:

-  - DMR/MOTOTRBO: European two slot TDMA standard.
+  - DMR/MOTOTRBO: ETSI two slot TDMA standard.
 MOTOTRBO is a popular implementation of this standard.
+  - dPMR: Another ETSI standard at slower rate (2400 Baud / 6.25 kHz) and FDMA
   - D-Star: developed and promoted by Icom for Amateur Radio customers.

+It can only detect the following standards (no data, no voice):

+  - Yaesu System Fusion (YSF): developed and promoted by Yaesu for Amateur Radio customers.
+  - NXDN: A joint Icom (IDAS) and Kenwood (Nexedge) standard with 2400 and 4800 Baud versions.

-The modulation and format is automatically detected and switched.
+The modulation and standard is automatically detected and switched depending on the Baud rate chosen.

 To enable this plugin at compile time you will need to have DSDcc installed in your system.
 Please follow instructions in [DSDcc readme](https://github.com/f4exb/dsdcc/blob/master/Readme.md) to build and install DSDcc.
 If you install it in a custom location say `/opt/install/dsdcc` you will need to add these defines to the cmake command: `-DLIBDSDCC_INCLUDE_DIR=/opt/install/dsdcc/include/dsdcc -DLIBDSDCC_LIBRARIES=/opt/install/dsdcc/lib/libdsdcc.so`